The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 For early-onset AS, X-ray findings will confirm the disease around both sides of the SI joint.
 Specifically, these signs will include patchy osteoporosis (loss of bone mass), poorly defined joint margins, a widening of the SI joint space, and erosion of the joint.
 In advanced cases of AS, the X-rays will show many changes including calcium deposits in the ligaments and discs, complete spinal fusion, and sometimes old spinal fractures.

 Additionally, the Erythrocyte Sedimentation Rate (ESR) blood test will show inflammation in the blood from any cause.
-Furthermore, a urinalysis might be used to test the kidneys for possible abnormalities for similar AS symptoms.
+Furthermore, the doctor may request a urinalysis to look for possible kidney abnormalities, which are another symptom for AS.

 Presently, a cure for AS does not exist, but effective treatments can help relieve pain and improve the condition.
 Doctors should start with a conservative treatment plan usually involving medication, physical therapy, and exercise.
 At some point, surgery may be necessary to treat problems caused by AS in the spine and other joints of the body.